 Continuing Education offers a wide variety of topics - hundreds of classes - delivered via online through a partnership with Ed2Go, ProTrain, and VisionPoint.
 We offer a wide range of highly interactive short courses and videos that you may take entirely over the Internet.
 All have expert instructors, many are nationally known authors.

 State Authorization of Courses and Programs

-MCC is an approved member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is currently authorized to offer online programs and degrees in the following states: (Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Missouri, Maryland, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, South Carolina, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.)
+MCC is an approved member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is currently authorized to offer online programs and degrees in the following states: (Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Dakota, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.)

 MCC is in the process of seeking application for authorization in additional states and will continually update the information above.
 If you have questions regarding state authorization contact: Instructional Delivery at 402-457-2250.

 Appeal of a final course grade follows the Grade Appeal process found in the College Catalog.

 If the complaint concerns an instructor or program, contact the academic dean of the area in question.

 The complaint should be brought to the attention of a staff member in the relevant College office.
 If there is no resolution, contact the staff member’s supervisor.
 If the student is still unsatisfied, contact the administrator in charge of the office.